xodiosx/Xodoshw/README.md

 <h3 align="center">XoDos emulator</h3>

   <p align="center">
-    windows and Linux emulator for Android it sims to rub windows and Linux games and Apps with x86_64 and glibc and bionic wine builds
+    windows and Linux emulator for Android it aims to run windows and Linux games and Apps on android with x86_64 and glibc and bionic wine builds
         <br />
     <a href="https://www.mediafire.com/file/bhxwcrpim6e8aw6/XoDos3.4.apk/file"><strong> Download XoDos 3.4 glibc APK</strong></a>
     <br />